Yeo Hoon-min

 Yeo Hoon-min (Korean: 여훈민; born August 16, 1991), also known by his stage name Hoon, is a South Korean singer and actor.
 He is best known as a member of South Korean boy band U-KISS under NH Media.
-He joined the group in February 2011 after the departure of Alexander Lee Eusebio and Kim Kibum.
-Hoon currently attends Dongguk University, majoring in theatre and film.
+He joined the group in February 2011 after the departure of Alexander Lee and Kim Kibum.
+Hoon graduated from Dongguk University, majoring in theatre and film.

+Early life

+He was born in 1991.
+He was originally a Taekwondo player, who practiced the art for ten years since the age of 8.
+After being injured while practicing Taekwondo and being recommended by his friends to pursue a career in singing during his high school years he tried to venture into singing.